gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Any messages emitted to standard output and error during test execution are captured in the `BuildResult`.
 There's no direct output of these streams to the console.
 This makes diagnosing the root cause of a failed test much harder.
 Users would need to print out the standard output or error field of the `BuildResult` to identify the issue.

 With this release, the `GradleRunner` API exposes methods for specifying `Writer` instances for debugging or purposes of further processing.
+A common use case is to forward test execution output to the console.
+The following example demonstrates the use of the convenience method
-The following example directly prints out standard output and error messages to the console:
+<a href="javadoc/org/gradle/testkit/runner/GradleRunner.html#forwardOutput()">GradleRunner.forwardOutput()</a> to forward output to the console:

     class BuildLogicFunctionalTest extends Specification {
         @Rule final TemporaryFolder testProjectDir = new TemporaryFolder()